9 Steps to build your resume.

 Step 1.
 Start with a Resume Template:

-- If you are creating a new resume or updating an old one start with a resume template.
+- If you are creating a new resume or updating an old resume start with a resume template.
 Resumes are completely subjective, so my goal is to try to take that subjectivity away.

 - I advise choosing a resume template that is easily editable so that you can move the information around once you are completed to get the best version.
 There is no reason to pick a format that you have to waste 30min trying to move a text box around!!!